lammps/lammps/doc/src/Python_execute.rst

          region box block 0 10 0 5 -0.5 0.5

-      can be executed using with the lammps AI with the following Python code if *L* is an instance of :py:class:`lammps <lammps.lammps>`:
+      can be executed using with the lammps API with the following Python code if ``lmp`` is an instance of :py:class:`lammps <lammps.lammps>`:

       .. code-block:: Python

+         from lammps import lammps

+         lmp = lammps()
-         L.command("region box block 0 10 0 5 -0.5 0.5")
+         lmp.command("region box block 0 10 0 5 -0.5 0.5")

       With the PyLammps interface, any LAMMPS command can be split up into arbitrary parts.
-      These parts are then passed to a member function with the name of the command.
+      These parts are then passed to a member function with the name of the :doc:`command <Commands_all>`.
-      For the ``region`` command that means the :code:`region()` method can be called.
+      For the :doc:`region <region>` command that means the :code:`region()` method can be called.
       The arguments of the command can be passed as one string, or individually.

       .. code-block:: Python

+         from lammps import PyLammps

+         L = PyLammps()

+         # pass command parameters as one string
+         L.region("box block 0 10 0 5 -0.5 0.5")

+         # OR pass them individually
          L.region("box block", 0, 10, 0, 5, -0.5, 0.5)

-      In this example all parameters except the first are Python floating-point literals.
-The PyLammps interface takes the entire parameter list and transparently merges it to a single command string.
+      In the latter example, all parameters except the first are Python floating-point literals.
+The member function takes the entire parameter list and transparently merges it to a single command string.

       The benefit of this approach is avoiding redundant command calls and easier parameterization.
-In the original interface parameterization this needed to be done manually by creating formatted strings.
+In the lammps API parameterization needed to be done manually by creating formatted command strings.

       .. code-block:: Python

-         L.command("region box block %f %f %f %f %f %f" % (xlo, xhi, ylo, yhi, zlo, zhi))
+         lmp.command("region box block %f %f %f %f %f %f" % (xlo, xhi, ylo, yhi, zlo, zhi))

       In contrast, methods of PyLammps accept parameters directly and will convert them automatically to a final command string.